mcgibbon/sympl/docs/computation.rst

 diagnostics dictionary.

-Usually, you will call a TendencyComponent object through a :py:class:`~sympl.PrognosticStepper` that uses it to determine values at the next timestep.
+Usually, you will call a TendencyComponent object through a :py:class:`~sympl.TendencyStepper` that uses it to determine values at the next timestep.

 .. autoclass:: sympl.TendencyComponent